 In early March, the School's leadership recognised that a period of online learning would be required as the public health crisis deepened in Australia.
 To best prepare for this, students from Year 3 to Year 11 participated in an at-home, online learning trial on March 18.
 While this placed an additional burden on some families, it was invaluable in preparing both teachers and students (and possibly even some parents) for what was to come.

-Evidence from the surveys demonstrated high capacity of the outstanding students and staff at Barker, along with the IT systems, to continue to learn under trying circumstances.
+Evidence from the surveys demonstrated high capacity of the students and staff at Barker to continue to learn under trying circumstances.

 Student attendance and participation was high across all year levels.
 With the students returning to class for over a week after the trial, teachers could debrief with all students and offer guidance to students who completed less than their usual amount of work.
 Engagement did slightly decrease later in the day which was one of the influences in the decision to reduce the number and length of classes that students would attend during ongoing online learning.